 Let’s say you’re flying from Los Angeles to Paris and it just so happens that your route takes you through Reykjavik, Iceland.
 Look, you’re flying for 8-9 hours just to get to Iceland and you’ve got to step off the plane and stretch your legs anyway.
 Instead of hanging around the airport for 4 hours waiting for your next flight, why not just turn the layover into a stopover and stay for a few days?

 Not only does this give you the ability to add another passport stamp to your collection, it can actually be cheaper!
 That’s because the next day that you fly, the last leg to Paris might have dropped in price.
-That’s what I found to be the case when I flew this itinerary last April.
+That’s what I found to be the case when I flew this itinerary one April.

 Going right to Paris with a connection was around $650, but adding a 4-day stopover in Reykjavik dropped the price to around $500.
 I mean, two countries for the price of one?
 How can you beat that?
 Just look for the stopover option when booking and if you don’t see it try googling for “departure city to destination city stopover.”